-The challenges of current IL-2 therapies have centered around a lack of selectivity and indiscriminate immune activation, resulting in poor tolerability and limited therapeutic dosing ranges.
-The primary challenge with wild-type IL-2, and the different IL-2 variants in development, is that these molecules will indiscriminately engage the vast majority of the patient's CD8+ T cells, most of which have no relevance to or effect on the patient's tumor.
+The challenges of effective and well tolerated immunotherapy, exemplified by current IL-2 therapies, center around a lack of selectivity and indiscriminate immune activation, resulting in poor tolerability and limited therapeutic dosing ranges.
+The primary challenge with wild-type IL-2 for example, as well as the different IL-2 variants in development, is that these molecules will indiscriminately engage the vast majority of the patient's T cells, most of which have no relevance to, or effect on, the patient's cancer.

-To maximize the fullest potential of IL-2 for cancer therapy, we engineered the CUE-100 series Immuno-STATs to selectively deliver modified IL-2 to tumor-specific T cells while avoiding the systemic activation of all other non-target T cells.
-Our IL-2 variant is affinity attenuated such that it is designed to selectively act only on tumor-specific T cells whose TCR is engaged to pHLA component of the Immuno-STAT.
+To realize the full potential of co-stimulatory molecules, such as IL-2 for cancer therapy, we engineered Immuno-STATs to take advantage of the specificity of the TCR allowing for selective activation and expansion of disease relevant T cells with the concurrent engagement of a co-stimulatory molecule, such as IL-2.
+The CUE-100 series Immuno-STATs to selectively deliver modified IL-2 to tumor-specific T cells while avoiding the systemic activation of all other non-target T cells.
+Our IL-2 variant is affinity attenuated such that it is designed to selectively act on tumor-specific T cells whose TCR is engaged to the pHLA component of the Immuno-STAT.
 If the TCR is not engaged, as would be the case with the majority of non-tumor-specific T cells, then the signal from the reduced-affinity IL-2 variant by itself is insufficient to activate the non-tumor-specific T cells.
-Through the concurrent signaling from the HLA-epitope/TCR complex (signal 1) and IL-2 co-stimulatory signaling (signal 2), we believe we are able to enable the selective and specific activation and amplification of cancer-relevant T cells.
+Through the concurrent signaling from the pHLA/TCR complex (signal 1) and IL-2 co-stimulatory signaling (signal 2), we believe we are able to enable the selective activation and amplification of cancer-relevant T cells.
 In addition, we believe the modularity of the CUE-100 series will allow us to generate diverse therapeutic molecules containing different tumor antigens to target many cancers.